pillars/poltergeist/README.md

 ```

 We remove the `.git` folder because there is no benefit in keeping ties with this repository.
 You can instantiate a new repository for your project with `git init`.

+You can skip setting the values in the `.env` file for now but you will need them for deploying.
+You will want to edit the `src/site.json` file though to enter your site information:

+- **title**: The default title for the site (can be overridden for each page)
+- **url**: The site url
+- **author**: Who are you?
+- **email**: Where can we reach you?
+- **feed**: How do you want to name your RSS feed?
+Leave blank to disable the RSS feed.

 To start the development server, simply run `gulp`.
 It also watches for changes, recompiling the assets and templates.
 By default, the site will run at `localhost:8000`.